Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 Should I set a cushion-cut diamond into a halo setting or plain solitaire?

 First, it depends on your taste.
-Second, if the stone is small (since cushion-cut diamonds are generally small in overall spread), it is better to set them in halo settings.
-Doing so will allow the stone to be surrounded by other diamonds, giving it a more extensive look.
+Second, if the stone is small (since cushion-cut diamonds are generally small in overall spread), it is better to set it in a halo setting.
+This will allow the stone to be surrounded by other diamonds, giving it a more extensive look.